-Grant funds may not be used to offset grantees' State liabilities; as such, grantees whose grant payments were intercepted by GAD due to Maryland state taxes or other state liabilities (as outlined in the Payments section) are not exempt from submitting required report(s).
+Grant funds may not be used to offset grantees' State liabilities; as such, grantees whose grant disbursements were intercepted by GAD due to Maryland state taxes or other state liabilities (as outlined in the Disbursements section) are not exempt from submitting required report(s).
 Grantees must either return the funds to MSAC or follow through with their proposed grant activities and submit report(s) accordingly.

-Failure to submit reports may jeopardize current or future MSAC grants and may result in the required return of grant funds to the State of Maryland.
-Before any funds are distributed, grantees are also required to submit any outstanding reports or address requirements for any other MSAC grants they have received.
+Failure to submit reports may jeopardize current MSAC grants, eligibility for future MSAC grants, and may result in the required return of grant funds.
+Before any funds are distributed, grantees are also required to submit any outstanding reports or satisfy obligations for any other MSAC grants they have received.